-It is clear the coronavirus pandemic will have a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
-We will do what we can to help you minimise any adverse impact on your rental investment.
+It is clear the coronavirus pandemic has had a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
+We have continued to do what we can to help you minimise any adverse impact on your rental investment.

-This is the obvious big question, as a wide range of businesses may be affected, which may mean your tenants’ earnings could be affected.
-It is also the issue that has prompted the various Government support schemes.
+This is the obvious big question, as a wide range of businesses have been affected, which may mean your tenants’ earnings could be affected.
+It is also the issue that prompted the various Government support schemes.
+Happily 95% of our tenants paid their full rent as normal during the first 2020 lockdowns, but we know the situation is fluid.

-We have asked all tenants to let us know as early as possible if they have any difficulties paying, so we can agree on any steps with you.
-In the first instance, we will be checking they have explored the various State support schemes and asking whether they can pay anything.
-Whilst these schemes will support most people, for most of their rent, some will inevitably be unable to meet any or much of their rent.
+We ask all tenants to let us know as early as possible if they have any difficulties paying, so we can agree any steps with you.
+In the first instance, we check they have explored the various State support schemes and ask whether they could pay anything.
+Whilst these schemes support most people affected by the pandemic, for most of their rent, a handful have inevitably struggled to meet all their rent.

-Obviously we will update you quickly if there is any non-payment of rent, as we know people will be particularly sensitive to any rent problems in the coming weeks.
+Obviously we will update you quickly if there is any non-payment of rent, as we know people will be particularly sensitive to any rent problems during this situation.

-If you have rent protection insurance under our scheme this should cover unpaid rent in accordance with the policy.
-The Legal Expenses and Rent Protection cover we provide through One Broker will pay your unpaid rent up to £2,500 per month for up to £25,000 p.a..
-This should be more than adequate to protect your rental income for the period of corona virus pandemic.
+If you took out legal expenses and rent protection cover under our scheme at the start of a tenancy before the pandemic this should cover unpaid rent in accordance with the policy.
+The Legal Expenses and Rent Protection cover we provide through One Broker will pay your unpaid rent up to £2,500 per month for up to £25,000 p.a. once normal eviction proceedings can start.
+This should be more than adequate to protect your rental income for the period of the pandemic.

-However, the insurer would also want to minimise their liability and may seek to evict the tenant (at the insurer’s cost).
+However, the insurer would also want to minimise their liability and will seek to evict the tenant (at the insurer’s cost).
 The emergency legislation on evictions (See ‘Can I evict tenants who don’t pay?’ below) means the insurer will not be able to start eviction proceedings whilst the crisis continues.
-Once your tenant starts to pay rent you can tell the insurer you wish to withdraw the claim, thereby preventing eviction if you choose.
-In such cases, you may not be able to make a further rent claim for that tenant.
+Given there is a cost to changing a tenant, you may decide to not make a claim.

-The Government has announced that emergency mortgage holidays of up to three months will be available to buy to let mortgages.
+The Government announced that emergency mortgage holidays of up to three months were available for buy to let mortgages.

 This clearly may help if your own cashflow is under pressure.
-However, we have yet to see the detail.
-Based on past mortgage holidays such an arrangement may have an impact on your credit score.
+However the evidence so far is this may have an impact on your credit score.

 In any event, given interest rates are so low, it is unlikely this mortgage holiday would save you the equivalent of the loss of rent.

-Therefore it may be prudent to calculate how much you would benefit from such a holiday in advance, so you can decide whether this would be useful should it be needed.
+Therefore it may be prudent to calculate how much you would benefit from such a holiday, so you can decide whether this would be useful.

 In the event you need to take a mortgage holiday, we will obviously provide any information we have that may help you.